baerchen201/LethalSellMod/README.md

 `/sell all` will sell all items.

-This automatically opens the sell door, you don't need to manually make noise.

 ## Reporting issues (bugs, annoyances, feature requests)

 Please report any issues and bugs on [GitHub](https://github.com/baerchen201/LethalSellMod/issues).
 Before submitting a new issue, please check if it has already been reported.

 ### Contributing

 This mod is open-source.
-If would like to contribute, you can [open a pull request](https://github.com/baerchen201/LethalSellMod/pulls).
+If you would like to contribute, you can [open a pull request](https://github.com/baerchen201/LethalSellMod/pulls).